BBC America

-BBC America is an American basic cable network that is jointly owned by BBC Studios and AMC Networks.
+BBC America is an American basic cable network owned by AMC Networks.
 The channel primarily airs sci-fi and action series and films, as well as selected programs from the BBC (such as its nature documentary series).

-Unlike the BBC's domestic channels in the United Kingdom, BBC America does not receive funding from the British licence fee (which is the principal funding for the BBC's channels within the United Kingdom), as the BBC cannot fund any of its channels that are available outside the United Kingdom.
+Unlike the BBC's domestic channels in the United Kingdom, BBC America does not receive funding from the British license fee (which is the principal funding for the BBC's channels within the United Kingdom), as the BBC cannot fund any of its channels that are available outside the United Kingdom.
 Consequently, BBC America operates as a commercial-supported channel and accepts traditional advertising.
 It is also funded by television subscription fees.

-As of September 2018, BBC America is available to about 80.9 million television households (87.8% of pay television customers) in the United States.
+As of November 2023, BBC America is available to approximately 60,000,000 pay television households in the United States-down from its 2017 peak of 82,000,000 households.
+In 2024, AMC Networks purchased BBC Studios' remaining stake in the channel.
+AMC Networks continues to license the BBC name and branding from BBC Studios as well as some of the content that airs on the channel.

 History

+Background

+The idea for BBC America was first mooted in December 1994, as part of a two-channel plan by BBC Worldwide to enter the US cable market by means of a partnership with Cox.
+The two channels were going to be BBC World, which was due to launch the following year, and an entertainment channel, named BBC Prime or BBC America.
+There were no short-term plans to launch the channel, which, according to the teams, was in its "research stages".
+Preparations for the channel began in March 1997, with a launch set for "as early as summer 1998".